- About Saci

 Post-Baccalaureate, MFA, and MA students earn graduate credit for all Studio, Art History and Art Conservation courses at SACI.

-Students attending SACI independently or through a home institution who have earned a Bachelor of Arts degree (or equivalent) can request to earn graduate credit for all courses with the exception of Italian Language, Italian Cinema, History of Opera, Creative Writing.
+Students attending SACI independently or through a home institution who have earned a Bachelor of Arts degree (or equivalent) can request to earn graduate credit for all courses with the exception of Italian Language, Italian Cinema, and Creative Writing.
 The student must:

 - send an official transcript indicating the conferral of the Bachelor of Arts degree